cwe1ss/microservices-template/README.md

 * Delete all secrets from your GitHub repository
 * Delete all environments from your GitHub repository
 * Delete any GitHub Actions workflow runs

+# Open TODOs

+* Custom domains and certificates are not yet supported for public services.
+I'm currently waiting for managed certificates which are on the team's roadmap.
+  * The custom domains and certificates currently either have to be added manually after deployment, or they have to be incorporated into the Bicep files by yourself.
+* The Dapr pubsub-component currently uses a SAS-based connection string since the Dapr sidecar can't yet use the managed identity.
+* The pubsub-component currently requires `Manage` permissions to automatically create topics and subscriptions.
+It might be better to use `disableEntityManagement` and create/update topics & subscriptions during deployment.
+This would make config.json more complex though, since developers would have to enter topics and subscriptions there and keep them current with the actual code.
+* There is no good local development story yet.
+  * You can try [Project Type](https://github.com/dotnet/tye) but I've had issues with the Dapr integration
+* It might be important to support referencing existing platform resources (Azure Container Registry, Log Analytics) for better integration with existing Azure infrastructure.
+* It might be important to support different Azure subscriptions per environment because the Container Apps limits currently are quite strict (e.g. only 4 app environments per subscription)